|On the road price||£35,995|

-^Offer available on Alfa Romeo Giulia range ordered between 01/04/19 and 30/06/19 and registered by 30/09/19.
+Terms and Conditions: ^Offer available on Alfa Romeo Giulia range ordered between 01/07/19 and 30/09/19 and registered by 31/12/19.
 Model shown is Alfa Romeo Giulia 2.0 TB 280hp Veloce.
 Alfa Romeo Deposit Contribution varies across the range and is only available in conjunction with Alfa Romeo Preferenza PCP.
 Optional final payment varies depending on version.
 With Alfa Romeo Preferenza PCP, you may return the vehicle instead of making the final payment.
 It must be in good condition and if you exceed the agreed annual mileage, you will be charged up to 12p per mile.
 Subject to status.
 Guarantees may be required.
-Vehicles not in stock by Brexit Day may incur Brexit related tariffs or other charges.
+Vehicles may incur Brexit related tariffs or other charges.
 T&Cs apply.
 Alfa Romeo Financial Services, SL1 0RW.